‘Tis the season of gifts, gestures, and being conscious.

 Do you know the glittery, metallic, and shiny gift wrapping papers cant be recycled?
 It might attract you, but it does no good for the environment around you.

-You would not want to harm nature to wrap a gift, therefore opt for greener options to wrap gifts this holiday season.
-Stick to the ultimate goal of gifting- to bring that smile with the act of love.
+You would not want to harm nature to wrap a gift; therefore, opt for greener options to wrap gifts this holiday season.
+However, stick to the ultimate goal of gifting- to bring that smile with the act of love.

 Some eco-alternatives of wrapping are-